Well, this is for the future me.

 Chips Chips Chips

-You might think that Amazon as a Big Tech company, would have everything fully automated end to end and now we can just easily get rid of the humans and let the robots get to work.
+You might think that Amazon, as a Big Tech company, would have everything fully automated end to end and now we can just easily get rid of the humans and let the robots get to work.

-Let me tell you, it's not.
+Let me tell you, that's not the case.

 But that might change.